T0nyAbb/plantAI/README.md

 - **Fast recognition:** in a matter of seconds the app will identify the flower and provide general info about it.
 - **Works offline:** an internet connection is not required to scan an image.

+## Credits

+App and ML model developed for educational purposes by https://github.com/T0nyAbb